Differentially Private Two-Stage Empirical Risk Minimization with Applications to Individualized Treatment Rule: Stability of Covariate Balancing Weights

 \subsection{Stability of Weights in Observational Studies}

-The more interesting and more adaptive framework is when covariate balancing weight vector $\w$ for a dataset $\mathcal{D}$ is parameterized by $\blambda$ and such a parameter is found by a separate convex optimization using the dataset $\mathcal{D}$.
-This covers the most interesting cases, including (1) IPWs under observational study with estimated regression parameters, (2) MMD weights, and (3) EBWs.
+The more interesting and more adaptive framework is when the covariate balancing weight vector $\w$ for a dataset $\mathcal{D}$ is parameterized by $\blambda$, and such a parameter is found by a separate convex optimization using the dataset $\mathcal{D}$.
+This covers the most interesting cases, including (1) IPW under observational study with estimated regression parameters, (2) MMD, and (3) EBW.